 printf("Hello World"); //this prints the text Hello World onto the screen

 A computer can only interpret machine language, i.e. 0s & 1s.
 Different compilers work differently, GCC, a popular C compiler, will take your C code, and first turn it into assembly language which it can process.
 The reason you don’t directly write programs in assembly is that it will take much longer due to the fact that you’re working at a very low level, only providing the CPU with basic instructions.
-The code is also very hard to read and understand.
-Assembly language is still used however in specific cases.
+Moreover, the code is not exactly intuitive to read and understand — as you will see in a moment.

 Let’s take a look at some basic assembly.